Recent advances in cancer research have revealed much more about just how complex cancer is and how difficult it is to completely cure.

 So is the cancer research picture bleak?
 Far from it!
 Targeted therapies will yield huge gains, with fewer severe side effects, compared to the sledgehammer chemotherapeutic and radiation approaches — which kill almost all quickly dividing cells — currently serving as the standard of care.
 It just helps to be realistic about progress and accept that success is unlikely to yield “cures” for cancer, at least not in the near future.
-Nonetheless, it is likely to provide far better prognoses for a large number of cancer patients in the near future.
+Nonetheless, it is likely to provide far better prognoses for a large number of cancer patients.

-Cancer cells, even within the same tumor, are heterogeneous—that is, differences exist between the individual cells.
-The consequences of this fact started coming into focus only a few years ago, when researchers showed that cells collected from four different regions of the same tumor were in fact quite different.
+Cancer cells, even within the same tumor, can be different in important ways.
+The technical term is heterogeneous, and the consequences of heterogeneity started coming into focus only a few years ago.
+At that time, researchers showed that cells collected from four different regions of the same kidney cancer tumor were in fact quite different.
 Further studies have reinforced this finding, and cancer cell heterogeneity is now widely recognized.
 Given that biopsies are typically taken from a single spot within a tumor, this fact has serious implications for improving diagnostics and therapies.
 It also indicates that any one targeted therapy is highly unlikely to eliminate all cancer cells by itself.

 Cancer cells grow and divide with extreme rapidity and must endure a certain amount of stress and damage to their DNA.
 Fast-growing cancers depend on a fine balance between DNA damage and repair, but genetic changes add up over time, and the result is like evolution at warp speed, where growth-promoting mutations lead to even more rapid expansion.
 This contributes to the heterogeneity discussed above.
 It also means the cancer you find today may differ from the one you try to treat in the weeks and months to come.
 With modern sequencing and analysis, it’s now possible to track cancer cell evolution and begin to predict the changes before they occur.
 Nonetheless, it’s much harder to hit a moving target than a stationary one, and even a highly effective, precisely targeted combination of therapies may not succeed if enough cancer cells survive initial treatment and further evolve.

 Cancer remains a difficult disease to treat, but the emerging therapies are increasingly effective.
-As we pass the mid-decade point, it is interesting to speculate what we will be able to do when we stand on the threshold of 2020.
-What therapies will be available that seem far out of reach today?
+As we approach a new decade, it is interesting to speculate what we will be able to do when we move into the 2020s.
+What therapies will be available that seem out of reach today?
 While outright cures will likely remain elusive, we may be poised at the brink of an important step or even leap forward in our ability to treat cancer nonetheless.
-Cancer’s complexity will not go away, but our ability to understand and manipulate cancer cells — as well as suppress and kill them — will accelerate year by year.
+Cancer’s complexity will not go away, but our ability to understand and manipulate cancer cells — as well as suppress and kill them — will continue to accelerate.